Pav Bhaji recipe – Authentic Mumbai street style

 - Heat oil & 2 tbspn butter in a wide pan.

 - When hot, add bay leaf and jeera.
 Let it crackle.

 - Add finely chopped onion and saute till they turn soft.

-- Add ginger garlic paste and fry till raw smell goes away.
+- Add ginger garlic paste and green peas.
+Fry till the raw smell goes away.